 Please select which option applies from the drop-down list.
-The scheme accepts both new collaborations and excellent proposals where links or collaboration already exists.
+The scheme allows both new collaborations and excellent proposals where links or collaboration already exists.

-Q - If this is a pre-existing collaboration, please detail the extent of the collaboration, whether this is a continuation of an existing partnership, and the added value the Academy's support for this new programme would provide
+Q - If this is a pre-existing collaboration, please detail the extent of the collaboration, whether this is a continuation of an existing project, and the added value the Academy's support for this new exchange would provide

 This additional question will only be displayed if 'pre-existing collaboration' was selected as the answer to the previous question.
-Please clarify the value to be added by the Royal Academy of Engineering funding the exchange which will continue the collaboration.
-Please also include information on the type and timing of any past and present links and collaboration. (max 200 words)
+Please clarify the value to be added by the Royal Academy of Engineering funding the programme which will continue the collaboration.
+Please also include information on the type and timing of any past and present links and collaboration, and state when the applicants have met in person. (max 200 words)